bsouhaib/SI23/bios.md

 > **Lorenzo Bernardi** est passionné de nouvelles technologies depuis son enfance.
 Il a obtenu un graduat en informatiques et systèmes, ainsi que plusieurs certifications reconnues telles que OSCP.
 Il est actuellement responsable de la partie Attack & Penetration Testing, Red Teaming et Incident Response pour la zone EMEIA chez EY.
 Depuis plus de 10 ans, il aide les entreprises à faire face aux nouveaux challenges et menaces liées aux nouvelles technologies.

+> **Soultana Ellinidou** is currently working as Cyber Security Manager at Thales Belgium.
+Her mission is to spread cyber security awareness and support customers to protect their critical assets in cyberspace.
+She holds a PhD Degree in Engineering Sciences and Technology from the Cybersecurity Research Center at Université Libre de Bruxelles, where she worked as a Teaching Assistant and PhD Researcher.
+She has a wide range of professional and research interests, with a particular passion for projects related to OT Security, Hardware Security, Network Virtualization, Blue Team Red Team CTF exercises, Cyber security Trainings, Security Risk Assessments IT/OT, and Pentesting.

+> **Mark Diamantino Caribe** is a highly motivated cybersecurity engineer with a passion for attacking systems.
+As a cybersecurity engineer with secure software background at Thales Belgium's CyberLab, Mark has extensive experience in risk analysis, red team/blue team exercises, and building cyber-secure virtualized architectures for military systems.
+In addition to his role, Mark also serves as a part-time cybersecurity trainer, sharing his expertise and helping to educate the next generation of cybersecurity professionals.